sarathRachumalla/tweet_leads/README.md

 # tweet_leads
-    This is a repository for tweet leads
+    This is a repository for tweet leads.
+Did you know that?